 - Inpatient Hospitalization – Inpatient hospitalization typically encompasses a finite duration of constant supervision and treatment.
 This setting is often called for in post-overdose or acute medical/psychiatric situations.
 Post admission, patients can undergo the potentially dangerous period of withdrawal and detoxification while being closely monitored by health care professionals.
 Additionally, an inpatient admission will facilitate the management of any concurrent psychiatric or other health emergencies that would otherwise impede recovery in a less intensive setting.
 A step-down to further residential treatment is something that many who make progress during the inpatient hospitalization will ‘graduate’ to.

 Sometimes it’s not obvious to a potential patient which specific setting or type of treatment would serve them best.
 Questions like this can be answered with the help of our treatment support specialists.
-To speak to one about finding specialized programs tailored to your specific rehabilitation needs, call us round-the-clock at 1-888-744-0069 .
+Whether or not you have insurance, our team can help you understand treatment options.
+To speak to one about finding specialized programs tailored to your specific rehabilitation needs, call us round-the-clock at .